imshawan/PyDictAPI/README.md

 ```
 {
-    'message': 'Couldn't find any results for ABCDEFGHIJKL, try searching the web again...'
+    'message': 'Couldn't find any results for ABCDEFGHIJKL, try searching the web...'
 }
 ```

 ## About

-Current Version: 1.0.0 <br>
+Current Version: 1.1.0 <br>
 Copyright (c) 2021 Shawan Mandal.